Discrimination Is Injustice. It Has No Place At Work.

 I started Weiss Law Firm PLLC to stand up for Washington workers who face unfair treatment in their careers.
-With over 30 years of legal experience, I know what it takes to protect you and your job.
+With nearly 30 years of legal experience, I know what it takes to protect you and your job.
 Review your situation with me to determine whether you have a potential employment discrimination claim.

 There Is More Than One Way To Discriminate

 The legal description of discrimination is unfair treatment based on a protected class.
 Protected classes are your race, religion, ethnicity, disability, nationality, gender, sexuality, age, and pregnancy or parenthood.